An artist-in-residence program

 - Creating miracles: Someone somewhere will be inspired by a student’s drawing and that person will think twice about their path through life and rather than do what they feel they have to do, will instead do what they love to do, perhaps becoming a Nobel Laureate or even a cupcake baker and touching the lives of millions more with the passion of a dream.

 - Promoting your values: This is the number one value for sponsors.
-This project and my story has been featured in hundreds of places, including The New York Times and The San Francisco Chronicle and more.
+This project and my story have been featured in hundreds of places, including The New York Times and The San Francisco Chronicle and more.
 This means the media is hungry for stories of hope and inspiration, and that we have the experience to promote a story that features your values and goals, such as: environmental issues, or whatever your passion may be.

 Below is a very brief summary.
 For a more complete description of the creative process, read the step-by-step story about how the book is made.
 It explains everything below in much more detail.